Often they are not, from an economic standpoint anyway.

 Double Trouble

 Dual or double-cassette decks have two cassette bays instead of the one more commonly found with better cassette decks.
-It’s important to note that dual cassette decks were generally the cheapest cassette decks of their time.
+It’s important to note that dual cassette decks were the cheapest cassette decks of their time.
 Long-term usage and serviceability were not high on the designers’ list of priorities with these low-cost machines.

-Viability vs Lovability
+Viability

-Single-deck machines are always built better, perform better and are generally nicer to work on.
+The opposite is true of good single-deck machines and I still work on those, like these two beautiful Pioneers, from my collection.
+Single-deck machines are built better, perform better and are generally nicer to work on.
 Decks like this are almost always worth servicing and repairing, but a whole day is sometimes needed for mechanical work on complex decks like these.

 Discover more from LiQUiD AUDiO